Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

 Now we turn to the inductive step for a requirement $\S_m$, using the stage $s_0$ defined above by the inductive hypothesis on all higher-priority requirements.
 Once again, it follows that every higher-priority requirement will do nothing at its substage during each stage $>s_0$, and so the $\S_m$-substage will be reached at every such stage.
 If $h_{s_0}(n)=m$ for some $n\leq m$, then the satisfaction of the higher-priority requirement $\R_n$ shows that $m=\lim_s h_s(n)$; so assume that this is not the case.
-Notice that $F_s^0$ increases at infinitely many stages $s$ (because the final steps of the stages yield closure of $F$ under addition, with characteristic $0$, for instance), so eventually some $F_{s_1}^0$ will include the element $y_m$.
-At this point, an $i$ will be chosen for which $m_{i,s}=m$, since this happens for all indices of elements of $F_s^0$.
-Moreover, taking $s_1>s_0$, we know that the higher-priority requirements never act again, we will in fact have $m_{i,s}=m$ at all stages $>s_1$ as well; this proves the existence of the $i$ with $m=m_i=\lim_s m_{i,s}$, and its uniqueness was already shown.
+Now $F_s$ increases at infinitely many stages $s$, so eventually some $F_{s_1}$ will include $y_m$.
+At this point, an $i$ will be chosen for which $m_{i,s}=m$, since this happens for all indices of elements of $F_s$.
+Moreover, taking $s_1>s_0$ and knowing that the higher-priority requirements never act again, we will have $m_{i,s}=m$ at all stages $>s_1$ as well; this proves existence of the $i$ with $m=m_i=\lim_s m_{i,s}$, and its uniqueness was already seen.